Click to tweet

 You might want to consider creating your own vanity web page, be it on a site on site like WordPress or as a dedicated domain name (e.g. johnjacobjinglehimerschmidt.com).
 Here you post your resume, Curriculum Vitae, links to professional associations, and other business focused content.
 These types of sites will return high in search rankings and allow your professional image to be reinforced.

-6. Develop Good Posting Habits
+6. Develop and Maintain Good Posting Habits

 If you’ve been a bit of a wild child, and public about it, you might want to consider the use of a professional reputation management service, not for ongoing reputation management services, but for their expertise in finding and repairing or hiding unflattering information about you on the Internet.
 These services can be pricey, but the best of them do good job of making what you want to appear show up at the top of internet search results.